Why would you upgrade your Pentaho projects to Apache Hop?

 Imagine a couple of years ago.
 You are carefully exploring the market to make a tool selection for a data engineering platform.
 The platform you're looking for is innovative, extensible and customizable.
-You want it to be open source but commercially supported, either directly or through a local partner.
+You want it to be open source but commercially supported.
 Your platform of choice needs to have sufficient market adoption and needs to be carried by a significant community of developers and enthusiasts.

-Hop came a long way since the project started: the Gui was rewritten from scratch to be pluggable and web/cloud ready, there’s life cycle support with projects, environments an git integration.
-Docker is fully supported, Kubernetes support is making progress.
-Pipelines, designed in Hop Gui, can run on the native Hop engine (on local and remote configurations), but also on Apache Spark, Apache Flink and Google Dataflow through Apache Beam.
+Spoon, the visual development environment in PDI was abandoned and a new GUI was written from scratch to be pluggable and web and cloud ready.
+There’s life cycle support with projects, environments and git integration.
+Docker is fully supported, Kubernetes support is making steady progress.
+Pipelines designed in Hop GUI can run on the native Apache Hop engine (on local and remote configurations), but also on Apache Spark, Apache Flink and Google Dataflow through Apache Beam.
 Configuration and administration have been rewritten from scratch with unified, easy to use command line tools and lots, lots more!

-Imagine... you can keep your entire PDI project history and can start innovating again!
+Imagine... you can keep your entire Pentaho Data Integration project history and can start innovating again!

 We can help you to make the entire upgrade process even smoother: we can check how ready your project is to upgrade to Apache Hop, we can help you in the upgrade process or even perform the entire upgrade for you.